 For more on finishing the tax year, including what to do if you make a mistake in your final FPS of the year, see the GOV.UK guidance.

 Sending an Earlier Year Update (EYU)

-In prior tax years, where amendments are needed to payroll data after 19th April following the end of the tax year, employers may have needed to submit an Earlier Year Update.
-HMRC have now simplified the process (following a trial to allow employers to use an FPS to report revised payment data for the 2018/19 and 2019/20 tax year) and from 19 April 2021, will instead accept an Additional Full Payment Submission instead of an EYU.
+Prior to the 2021/22 tax year, where amendments are needed to payroll data after 19 April following the end of the tax year, employers may have needed to submit an Earlier Year Update.
+HMRC have now simplified the process and, since 19 April 2021, will instead accept an additional Full Payment Submission instead of an EYU.

 This means amendments to tax years must be made as follows:

 - Year to 5 April 2020 – EYU or FPS will be accepted